theguyontheleft/ScoreHighlights/README.md

 =============
 Application to display the score and schedule of sports games from selected sports.
 This application is a draft idea of an app that would display scores and schedules of recent sports events.
 I used HTTML get and pulled JSON data from my ESPN developers key.
-Furthermore, I parsed the data and used abstraction to display events for seven selectable sports.
+Furthermore, I parsed the data and used abstraction to display events for six selectable sports.
 Unfortunately ESPN doesn’t give a parameter for the score of the competitors, I will implement that whenever I get the chance.
 This code is a draft of the app idea, and is more of a base for anyone that would like to create an app to display scores and sports events.

 For more information see the wiki page: https://github.com/theguyontheleft/ScoreHighlights/wiki/Home-Page